Why You Shouldn’t Ignore the Benefits of Google Maps Marketing:

 For Navigational searches, a large part of influencing the Google results rely on your geographic location to the search engine user, and their desired (if applicable) search area.
 By filling out the Google My Business information, as well as thoroughly updating and clarifying your other media assets such as social media, website and any other digital hub, you have already done the bulk of the work to be visible.
 This is what is sometimes called the “low hanging fruit” analogy, where you “pick” or complete the most accessible and easiest task.
 But this can only propel your efforts so far.

 The more difficult task is creating and modifying specific content so they can capture your ideal customer when they request Navigationally targeted information.
 Essentially, you should include in your keyword research a healthy amount of information which includes your geographic details and other locationally relevant information.
 Avoid looking like mapquest to avoid penalties, but also keep a sort of nuance to the way you include this information.
-It is important to remember that you are creating content that is judged by both machine and human, so it needs to sound authentic to both.
+It is important to remember that even with route optimization Google Maps you are creating content that is judged by both machine and human, so it needs to sound authentic to both.
 Most crucially, BOTH flesh and blood users and the algorithms that drive them to you should know that you are looking to be found.
+And with our Google Maps optimization services this won’t be a problem at all.

 Measuring Campaign Success with ROI Metrics: